6. Scripting¶

 Illustrating send keyword syntax

-instruction is similar to the send
+The check instruction is similar to the send instruction; it has options

 to find a specific instance using key fields or a query.